Senior Chemist, Analytical Sciences, The Dow Chemical Company

 Computational strategies for the generation and analysis of mass spectrometry-based lipidomics data

 I chose UW-Madison because of the broad expertise in mass spectrometry across the campus.
-I liked the environment in the Coon lab, and liked how the group works on all aspects of mass spectrometry—instrumentation, methods, applications, data analysis.
-Since my undergrad research I had been fascinated by the application of mass spectrometry to biological problems, and I knew I wanted to pursue that in grad school.
+I enjoyed the environment in the Coon lab, and was drawn to the group’s focus on all aspects of mass spectrometry—instrumentation, methods, applications, and data analysis.
+My dissertation research focused on developing mass spectrometry data acquisition and analysis techniques for the study of lipids.
+My current work at Dow involves using mass spectrometry to structurally characterize and quantify compounds across the specialty chemical development and manufacturing lifecycle from starting raw materials all the way to final product formulations.